UbadahJ/project-malcolm/README.md

 ### Arguments

 * `-i --interval`         Time interval in seconds between server status reporting in seconds
 * `-n --number`           Total number of virtual server
 * `-f --file`             Path to the file (either absolute or relative)
 * `-p --port`             List of ports that must be equal to number of virtual servers
+* `-c --color-printing`   Enables color printing in the console

 ### Examples